Meet the band

 The band has received an “Outstanding Performance” recognition from DownBeat Magazine as a Blues/Pop/Rock group.
 Some of the original music in its catalog has also been recognized by ASCAP and MIX Magazine.

-City of Four’s debut LP with Mint 400 Records, Where Were We? is set to release on March 25, 2022.
+City of Four’s debut LP with Mint 400 Records, Where Were We? is out now.

 The band’s previous EP, When We Meet Again, was released in late-2019.